coderamen666/srd-v3.5-md/spells/magic-overview.md

 A spell-like ability has no verbal, somatic, or material component, nor does it require a focus or have an XP cost.
 The user activates it mentally.
-Armor never affects a spell-like ability's use, even if the ability resembles an arcane spell with a somatic component.
+Armor never affects a spell-like ability’s use, even if the ability resembles an arcane spell with a somatic component.

 A spell-like ability has a casting time of 1 standard action unless